Skip to main content

 ~NOK 800,000

-A maintenance agreement is not insurance you buy and forget.
-It is an operations agreement.
+A maintenance agreement is not insurance.
+It is operations.

 01 / 04